Taking good care of your waterproof and breathable Gore-Tex jackets or pants is very important when you consider the cost of wearing Gore-Tex.

 How to Wash Gore-Tex

 Before you throw your Gore-Tex gear in the wash, be sure to read the cleaning instructions carefully.
 The first thing to note is that Gore-Tex should not be dry-cleaned if it uses both Gore-Tex fabric and down insulation.
 However, some outerwear garments that use Gore-Tex fabric also use silk or wool and these garments should be dry cleaned only.
 Be sure to request clear, distilled solvent rinse and a spray-repellent when dropping your Gore-Text off at the cleaners.
 If you decide to wash your Gore-Tex at home skip the fabric softener (including dryer sheets) since they contain, among other things, fragrances, waxes and oils that will adhere to your Gore-Tex and lessen it’s ability to breathe and repel water.
 Never use chlorine bleach on your garment.
-Machine-wash your outerwear in warm water using powdered detergent, preferably in a front loading washing machine.
+Machine-wash your outerwear in warm water using liquid detergent, preferably in a front loading washing machine.
 If you have a stain, you can use a stain remover such as Spray n Wash™ or Shout™.

 *Always check the individual care label and follow those instructions first.
 This advice is not intended to override any specific care instructions provided by the manufacturer.